Space Ranger1.3 (latest), printed on 09/23/2021

 The summary metrics of an aggr run describe various characteristics about the aggregation process such as how many spots have been retained in the aggregated data.
 We do not generate image visualizations for each sample as we do in the count pipeline.
 For multi-sample image analysis, we recommend the new multi-sample features in Loupe Browser.

 The automated secondary analysis results can be viewed by clicking "Analysis" in the top left corner.
 The secondary analysis provides the following:

 The top left plot shows the tissue colored by the total UMI counts per spot.
-This is suggestive of the RNA content of the spots and higher UMI counts (darker blue in the image) correlates with number of cells in each spot - darker blue points are spots with more cells in them.
+This is suggestive of the RNA content of the spots and higher UMI counts (darker blue in the image) correlates with number of cells in each spot.

 The top right plot shows the 2-D t-SNE projection of the spots colored by the total UMI counts per spot.
 The color scale is selectable from the dropdown in the upper right - change this to vary the default coloring scheme.

 The middle left plot overlays the clustering results onto the tissue segment.
 The spots are colored according to the cluster they are assigned to - clustering itself is done on the transcriptome data, without taking into account the spatial information.

 The middle right plot overlays the clustering results onto the 2-D t-SNE projection of spots.
 The type of clustering analysis is selectable from the dropdown in the upper right - change this to vary the type of clustering and/or number of clusters that are assigned to the data.